 Our therapeutic boarding school can help your daughter

-Asheville Academy for Girls is a therapeutic boarding school for girls ages 10-14, struggling with anxiety, depression, ADHD, and other behavioral or emotional issues.
+Asheville Academy is a therapeutic boarding school for girls ages 10-14, struggling with anxiety, depression, ADHD, and other behavioral or emotional issues.
 Our therapeutic program for middle school girls uses the best tactics and therapeutic methods in order to help your daughter reach success.